 - Keep your devices and technology for longer without feeling the need to upgrade as soon as the latest and greatest comes out.

 - As video streaming is the biggest consumer regarding our internet usage, try and binge a little less on Netflix, but if you must, try and watch them in a lower resolution.

 - Be mindful of what you store on the cloud, because whatever you put there, needs to be permanently preserved on a server that needs a lot of power!

 - Change your energy tariff to one that powers your home with 100% renewable electricity.

 Switching to 100% renewable electricity

-Did you know, it’s up to the suppliers to source their own renewable energy, and feed it back into the UK energy grid?
-So essentially, any electricity you use is put back into the grid by your supplier in the form of renewably generate energy from a variety of sources, to the point where (hopefully) the whole grid will be flowing full of green energy.
+Did you know, it’s up to the energy suppliers to source their own renewable energy, and feed it back into the UK energy grid?
+So essentially, any electricity you use is put back into the grid by your supplier in the form of renewably generated energy from a variety of sources to the point where (hopefully) the whole grid will be flowing full of green energy.

 Very few suppliers offer 100% green gas, but a lot of them will offset any gas you use by funding various sustainability projects around the globe, which also help to create jobs in less-developed areas.

 You can switch to a green energy deal by using our comparison service; Just enter your postcode, followed by some energy usage details and start your comparison.
 A list of some of the best deals on the UK energy market will come up for you to choose your green energy deal from.

 Once you’ve chosen and switched to your green deal, it works just like any other energy tariff.
 You can sit back knowing the energy you’re using to power all your technology is coming from renewable means such as solar panels and wind power, rather than planet-harming fossil fuels.